 The thoughts of separation lay siege around the Psalmist’s heart—separation of soul and Soul-maker.
 Oh, how terribly grieving it is to feel as if your soul is separated from the carcass of your flesh, as if you’re merely walking bones, “afflicted…suffering terrors…and helpless.”
 The feeling, again, that God is not listening comes to mind.

 But, the Creator is not some distant god that doesn’t understand suffering.
-The Lord Jesus knows our suffering because he endured suffering, for our salvation.
-Jesus defeated sin AND death.
+The Lord Jesus knows our suffering because he endured suffering on the cross, for our salvation.
+Alone and separated from the Father, Jesus endured the loneliness of death and soul-quenching depression.
+Yet, Jesus defeated sin AND death.
 Sometimes, we need a “Selah” moment, to remind ourselves in the midst of suffering that we have a Savior that knows our anguish, has felt pain and suffering, sacrificed His life for ours, and has overcome death.

 The Psalmist continues…

 v.
 16-17 They surround me like a flood all day long; they close in on me together.
 You have caused my beloved and my friend to shun me; my companions have become darkness.

 When our “companions have become darkness” then the depths of depression have set in—but it doesn’t need to be that way.
 The feeling of a distant God and being alone occurs far too often.
 For the record, this Psalm is the only one that ends in such a somber and depressive thought.
 All of the other Psalms show a turn of events—that God is to be praised.